heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Armoured Biters & Explosive Biters & Cold Biters & Toxic Biters

-- All biters, worms and spawners supports quality spawning.
+- All biters, worms and spawners supports ERM's quality spawning.
-- They join default enemy force, enemy.
+- They join default "enemy" force.
 - The biter mods' multiplier stacks with ERM's multiplier.
 I suggest leave them alone and adjust the multiplier in ERM.
-- ERM branded enemies have higher priority in autoplace control.
-These spawners may not show up if there is conflict in the planet autoplace.
+- ERM branded enemies should have higher priority in autoplace control.
+These spawners may not show up if there is conflict in the planet's autoplace.
+- ERM does NOT respect their "disable vanilla enemy" setting as ERM uses its own copy of vanilla enemies.
+You can not disable vanilla biter and only use 3rd party biters on nauvis with ERM.

+#### Explosive Biters' planet changes
+- Its units are no longer included in ERM custom attack group when its planet settings is set to spawn at vulcanus only
+- Its spawners are no longer included in ERM's vanilla biter autoplace when its planet settings is set to spawn at vulcanus only.
+- Demolisher can kill explosive biters and drive up "enemy" force's attack points.
+- When "both" or "nauvis" option is used, they share same custom attack group data and autoplace control as regular biters.
+Its custom autoplace changes are ignored.

+#### Cold Biters' planet changes
+- Its units are no longer included in ERM custom attack group when its planet settings is set to spawn at aquilo only
+- Its spawners are no longer included in ERM's vanilla biter autoplace when its planet settings is set to spawn at aquilo only.
+- When "both" or "nauvis" option is used, they share same custom attack group data and autoplace control as regular biters.
+Its custom autoplace changes are ignored.

 #### Bob Enemies
 - Bob enemies can't spawn under ERM as it replace normal biter spawner & worm during runtime.